coderefinery/installation/editors.md

 ## Emacs

-The most powerful and takes much effort to get started.
-Once you get started there is "nothing" you can not do with this.
-This is the favorite editor for hard-core programmers, they write, version control  and even compile and run all from the editor it self.
+Like Vim, Emacs takes some effort and learning to get started and offers almost unlimited functionality.
+It is possible to interact with version control, even compile and run code, send emails, etc. all from the editor itself.

 #### To create or open a files called mytext.txt